One of the hardest parts of being a freelancer is finding publications to pitch. These newsletters help.

 This massive UK-based newsletter is organized by entry-level positions, “next step” jobs, and freelance gigs.

-Cost: Free with suggested donation of £3.50
+Cost: Free with a suggested donation of £3.50

 Sian Meades-Williams shares only UK-based paying freelance opportunities and part-time writing jobs in her weekly Wednesday newsletter.